mohitpai/journey-optimizer.en/help/using/documentation-updates.md

 * A new section on the schema requirements needed to be able to send in event types when using a ranking strategy has been added.
 [Read more](offers/offer-library/create-ranking-strategies.md#schema-requirements)

+* The section related to [!DNL Journey Optimizer] personalization capabilities has been reorganized for better readability.
+[Read more](personalization/personalize.md)

 ## November 2021

 * A full description of the advanced expression editor used in journeys is now available.
 [Read more](building-journeys/expression/expressionadvanced.md)